markusrenoldner/science-notes/Function notation.md

 \end{align}$$

-#TODO add notation with function spaces L2, C1, ... from analys.; also cover operators that map from function spaces to function spaces
+#todo add notation with function spaces L2, C1, ... from analys.; also cover operators that map from function spaces to function spaces